The 15 Best Sustainable Materials And Natural Fabrics

 Modal

 Pros: A semi-synthetic material, modal is made from a chemical process using the wood of beech trees, which use much less water to grow than crops like cotton.
 Modal is stretchy and absorbent, making it a good activewear alternative.
-TENCEL™ Modal, specifically, is made from sustainably farmed trees and a more energy-efficient and less toxic chemical process.
+TENCEL™ modal clothing, specifically, is made from sustainably farmed trees and uses a more energy-efficient, less toxic chemical process.

 Cons: Like viscose, modal is at least partly synthetic, and some modal is made with harmful chemical processes and untraceable wood.